bparanj/coding-skill/_posts/2021-03-14-linked-list-basics-part-II.md

 ### Add at the End

-Implement the `add_at_end` method to the `LinkedList`class.
+Implement the `add_at_end` method in the `LinkedList`class.
 It takes the node to be added to the end of the linked list as the parameter.
 The implementation for adding a node to the end of the linked list class is shown below:

 ```ruby
   def add_at_end(node)